 Notifications from Aflac

-To help provide relief for policyholders residing in the state of Oregon affected by wildfires, Aflac will provide a premium grace period starting July 22, 2023, and ending Oct.
-12, 2023.
+To help provide relief for California policyholders residing in Ventura and San Diego Counties affected by the winter storms, Aflac will provide a premium grace period starting Jan.
+22, 2024, and ending Mar.
+25, 2024.
 This grace period also provides an extension of filing deadlines for claims and leniency for any other action required under the policy.
-Aflac will provide a replacement copy of the policy upon request by the policyholder.
+Aflac will provide a replacement copy of the policy upon request by the policyholder

-To help provide relief for California policyholders residing in Fresno, Imperial, Inyo, Kern, Los Angeles, Orange, Riverside, San Bernardino, San Diego, Tulare, and Ventura Counties affected by Hurricane Hilary, Aflac will provide a premium grace period starting Aug.
-18, 2023, and ending Oct.
-18, 2023.
+To help provide relief for California policyholders residing in Los Angeles, Orange, Riverside, San Bernardino, San Diego, San Luis Obispo, Santa Barbara, and Ventura Counties affected by the winter storms, Aflac will provide a premium grace period starting Feb.
+3, 2024, and ending Apr.
+4, 2024.
 This grace period also provides an extension of filing deadlines for claims and leniency for any other action required under the policy.
 Aflac will provide a replacement copy of the policy upon request by the policyholder.

 Request a Quote